 Your liver metabolizes most of the alcohol in your body.
 A small quantity is eliminated through your breath and urine.
 This is what chemical tests issued by law enforcement detect during a DUI investigation.

-What is a “regular drink”?
+What is a “Regular Drink”?

 The average liver can process one alcoholic beverage per hour.
-A person might like his drinks “strong,” but there is a general standard of drinks used for this calculation.
+A person might like their drinks “strong,” but there is a general standard of drinks used for this calculation.
 A standard drink, according to the National Institute on Alcohol Abuse and Alcoholism, is any drink that contains approximately 14 grams of alcohol.
 This could include:

 - 12 ounces of regular beer